Scandinavian Airlines System Flight 933: Flight

 Flight 933 was a regular, international scheduled flight from SAS's main hub at Copenhagen Airport in Denmark to Los Angeles International Airport in Los Angeles, California, in the United States.
 It had a scheduled stopover at Seattle–Tacoma International Airport in the state of Washington for change of crew and refueling.
 There were 45 people on board the aircraft at the time of the accident consisting of 36 passengers and nine crew members.

 The crew outbound from Seattle had flown a flight from Copenhagen on January 11 and had about 48 hours of rest before the flight.
 The crew consisted of a captain, a first officer, a flight engineer and six flight attendants.
-Captain Kenneth Davies, a 50-year-old Briton, had been employed by SAS since 1948 and had a past in the RAF Coastal Command.
+Captain Kenneth Davies, a 50-year-old Briton, had been employed by SAS since 1948 and had a past in RAF Coastal Command.
 He had flown 11,135 hours with SAS and 900 hours in the DC-8.
 First Officer Hans Ingvar Hansson was 40 and had worked for SAS since 1957.
 He had flown 5,814 hours for the airline, including 973 hours in the DC-8.
 Flight Engineer Ake Ingvar Andersson, 32, had worked for SAS since 1966.
-He had flown 985 hours, all of the time on a DC-8.
+He had flown 985 hours, all on a DC-8.
 All three had valid certificates, training, and medical checks.

 The cabin crew consisted of Renning Lenshoj, Arne Roosand, Peter Olssen, Marie Britt Larsson, Susanne Gothberg-Ingeborg, and Ann-Charlotte Jennings.
 A steward and two stewardesses were killed in the crash, though remains of only one of the three were found.

 The flight to Seattle had gone without incident.
-The landing took place with an instrument landing system (ILS) approach, with the autopilot coupler being used down to 100 to 60 m before a manual completion.
+The landing took place with an instrument landing system (ILS) approach, with the autopilot being used down to 100 to 60 m before a manual completion.
 The aircraft had three maintenance issues at Seattle consisting of a non-functioning fast–slow airspeed function, low oil on the number one engine, and a non-functioning lavatory light.
 The final crew arrived at Seattle–Tacoma an hour before the flight and was given necessary documentation.
 Flight time was estimated at two hours, 16 minutes.
 All preflight checks were concluded without discrepancies.
 The aircraft was de-iced and the altimeters set and cross-checked.
 The flight departed Seattle at 15:46 Pacific Standard Time (PST), one hour and eleven minutes after schedule.
 The first officer was designated as pilot flying.
 The altimeters were recalibrated and the autopilot was used for the climb and cruise.